 Knowing the difference between rainfall amounts and PET can help when deciding whether or not to irrigate.
-HBRC's climate information can assist with this.
+The Regional Council's climate information can assist with this.

 Potential Evapotranspiration (PET) values are a guide to how much water is being lost from the earth’s surface to the atmosphere and on this page you will find measurements of PET recorded at our climate sites in the region.